 This chapter describes a number of system interfaces associated with components of the transputer development system.
-These are provided for reference; it is expected that users will normally use the I/O procedures provided to carry out sequences of operations on these interfaces.
+These are provided for reference; it is expected that users will normally use the command files and I/O procedures provided to carry out sequences of operations on these interfaces.